akknobloch/golf-trip-stats/README.md

 5. **Manage Players**: Click on player cards to view details or use the action buttons to view details or delete players.

+6. **Photo Gallery**: Add photos to trips using the admin panel.
+Photos are displayed as thumbnails on trip cards and in a full gallery on trip detail pages.

-6. **Export/Import**: Use the export and import buttons to backup and restore your player data.
+7. **Export/Import**: Use the export and import buttons to backup and restore your player data.

 ## Technologies Used